 Slack is an online tool that saw most of its early growth in tech firms.
 But it can work well for any type of business.

 It has proven to be a tool many naturally embrace and do not need to be coerced into using.

 Part of office culture is the bonds that are formed among employees.
 Many people’s closest friends are some of those they work with.

 Some companies are encouraging employees to socialize online using company tools periodically.
 Trivia games and discussions about a non-work topic are examples of social meetings.

 Small business owners and managers can schedule 1:1 check-ins with employees to personally address any questions or concerns.
 These meetings are also an opportunity to explain directly to an employee why specific actions have been taken or will be taken.

 Expand your hiring reach

-If your business moves to hybrid model for the long term, this can expand your geographic possibilities.
+If your business moves to a hybrid model for the long term, this can expand your geographic possibilities.
 To paraphrase Matt Mullenweg, instead of fishing from a small pond or bay, you can fish from the entire ocean.